aws/karpenter-provider-aws/website/content/en/preview/tasks/provisioning.md

 ### Example: Adding the Cilium Startup Taint

 Per the Cilium [docs](https://docs.cilium.io/en/stable/gettingstarted/taints/),  it's recommended to place a taint of `node.cilium.io/agent-not-ready=true:NoExecute` on nodes to allow Cilium to configure networking prior to other pods starting.
-This can be accomplished via the user of Karpenter `startupTaints`.
+This can be accomplished via the use of Karpenter `startupTaints`.
 These taints are placed on the node, but pods aren't required to tolerate these taints to be considered for provisioning.

 ```yaml
 apiVersion: karpenter.sh/v1alpha5